Team

 Editor-in-Chief

-Steven is a multidisciplinary creative with Spinal Muscular Atrophy.
-He lives in New York City with his girlfriend, spending his mornings drinking iced coffee and his evenings binging television.
+Steven is a designer and writer with Spinal Muscular Atrophy.
+He lives in New York City with his girlfriend, spending his mornings drinking iced coffee and his evenings binging television and going to see musicals.
 An advocate for authentic representation in media, he created The Squeaky Wheel to amplify disabled voices and bring humor to the nuances of living with a disability.

 Nimmy Dumm